pfalcon/pycopy/docs/library/uio.rst

         Close the stream.
 No other operations on stream are possible after the closure (will lead to error or underfines behavior).
-However, the close() operation itself should be idempotent, i.e. it should be possible to call in multiple times without an error (2nd and following calls should not lead to any effect).
+However, the close() operation itself should be idempotent, i.e. it should be possible to call it multiple times without an error (2nd and following calls should not lead to any effect).

     .. method:: seek(offset, [whence])